jbisetto/npc-ai/docs/future_enhancements/NPC_DIALOGUE_ENHANCEMENTS.md

 ## Current Challenges and Analysis

-As a senior developer with AI expertise, I've identified several critical issues with our current NPC dialogue system that pose risks to the educational integrity and immersion of our language learning game:
+I've identified several critical issues with our current NPC dialogue system that pose risks to the educational integrity and immersion of our language learning game:

 ### 1. Knowledge Boundary Problems